kyma-project/lifecycle-manager/docs/creating-test-environment.md

 ## Setup Control Plane and Runtime Equivalent

+### Local Setup

 ```sh
 k3d cluster create op-skr --registry-create op-skr-registry.localhost
 k3d cluster create op-kcp --registry-create op-kcp-registry.localhost
 ```

+### Use External Clusters

+Make sure to have two `KUBECONFIG` compliant client configurations at hand, one for kcp, one for skr

+## Setting up your registry

-## Make sure the registries are reachable via localhost
+### Make sure the registries are reachable via localhost

 Add the following to your `etc/hosts` entry.